Tamar Braxton Says She ‘Doesn’t Have Time’ To Attend Her Niece’s Funeral

 Others commented that people grieve differently, but if she has time to tour and do the show on the WE network, she can take the time with the rest of her family to attend a funeral, adding that he used to like Tamar, but now he has “lost respect for her.”
 Another fan advised her to just say she can’t attend instead of adding that you don’t have the time, saying that it’s funny how she can always find time to be in front of the camera.

-The other Braxton sisters including Trina posted tributes to Lauren who died suddenly in Maryland, says TMZ.
+The other Braxton sisters including Trina posted tributes to Lauren who died suddenly in Maryland, according to TMZ.
 Trina Braxton’s former husband died of cancer in December, and she says that the losses are reminding her that “life is too short.”